 - Employees: performance, absenteeism, training

-Weaknesses in any of these areas will negatively affect your warehouse operations, regardless of your inventory tracking system.
+Weaknesses in any of these areas will negatively affect your warehouse operations, regardless of what small business distribution software you use.
 Having poorly trained employees, weak planning and scheduling strategies, an ineffective warehouse layout, and more can negate the positive effect of your small business distribution software.

 Know How to Improve Your Warehouse Productivity